(a) Introduction. Texas Healthcare Transformation and

 DSH program year, October 1, 2011, through September 30, 2012.

-participating in the Texas Medicaid program that serves a disproportionate
+participating in the Texas Medicaid program as defined in §355.8065

 subdivision of the state.
 A governmental entity includes a hospital